What 60km Taught Me

 Your quads start to ache in a way that doesn't go away.
 Your brain switches sides.
 It starts negotiating.
 "You could walk for a bit."
 "Nobody would know if you stopped."
 "You already proved you can do this."
 Every step becomes a conversation with yourself about whether to keep going.

 47.5km is a different sport.
-You're not racing anymore.
-You're managing.
-Managing blisters, chafing in places you don't want to think about, hydration, pace.
+By now you're managing, not racing.
+Blisters, chafing in places you don't want to think about, hydration, pace.
 Your body is filing complaints from every direction simultaneously.
 The romance of running is completely gone.
 It's just discomfort you've chosen to sit inside of.

 This is where you start doing math.
 How many 5km runs is it to the end?
 If I just walked from here, what time would I finish?
 Can I make it to the next aid station?
 You stop thinking about the race and start breaking it into chunks.
 Tiny, manageable chunks.
 Just get out of this uphill.
 Just get to that tree.
 Just do one more kilometer.
 Then do that math again.

 That's how you survive 47.5km.
-Not by being tough.
-By being a good accountant.
+You stop being an athlete and start being an accountant.

 What I held onto was simple.
 I'm a person who finishes what I start.

-The last 10km were the quietest hours of my life.
+The last 10km were the stillest hours of my life.
 My body had stopped complaining.
 It accepted the situation.
 My brain had stopped negotiating.
 It accepted too.
 What was left was just motion.
 Foot, ground, foot, ground.
-No thoughts.
-No narrative.
-Just moving.

 I didn't know I was capable of that kind of silence.
 I live in my head.
 I think constantly.
 I narrate my own life while I'm living it.
 But somewhere around kilometer 52, all of that turned off.
 And what was underneath was calm.